 A three-judge panel of the 4th District Court of Appeal ruled versus the Sun Sentinel paper, which submitted a public-records suit after the constable’s workplace chose not to launch the names of people who experienced the murder and pursued the shooter.

 A Palm Beach County circuit judge ruled in favor of the Sun Sentinel, providing the last order April 6 that stated the names of the witnesses must be divulged under the public-records law.
 On May 9, Gov. Rick Scott signed into law a brand-new public-records exemption (HB 111) that keeps personal the identities of murder witnesses for 2 years after murders happen.
+Find more about branding a law firm.

 The appeals court Wednesday stated Palm Beach County Circuit Judge Donald Hafele had ruled correctly under the law as it existed in April.
 The appeals court stated the brand-new law uses retroactively to the case and that the details the Sun Sentinel “demands falls easily within the recently enacted exemption.”.